timvieira/crf/README.rst

 SETUP
 =====
-You will need to grab my python-extras repository and stick it on your python path.
+You will need to grab my `arsenal` repository and stick it on your python path.

 Example data for citation segmentation is included as well as very simple